 More often than not, the inability of Windows to find the second monitor has to do with the video card.
 It can’t detect the second display because the video card or graphics card does not have the correct drivers of the latest drivers installed.
 So you need to update the display drivers for—Display adapters and Monitors.
 You may need to update or reinstall your NVIDIA driver.
 Check out our detailed guide on how to update the device drivers.

 If updating the drivers doesn’t work, you can re-install them:

-- Find the concerned in the Device Manager Window.
-If you see a yellow exclamation mark against it, right-click on it and select Roll back to rollback the driver.
+- Find the concerned driver in the Device Manager Window.
+If you see a yellow exclamation mark against it, right-click on it and select Rollback to roll back the driver to its previous version.

 - If that option is not available, right-click on it and select Uninstall.
 Restart the system.